 Saeco Ready to Pull Espresso

-Initially, the espresso that the Saeco-Philips produces had a very light layer of crema, and a very watery tasting espresso.
-So I adjusted the strength to the highest setting, and eventually the built in grinder to the finest setting.
+Initially, the espresso that the Saeco-Philips produces had a very light layer of crema and a very watery tasting espresso.
+So I adjusted the strength to the highest setting, and eventually, the built-in grinder to the finest setting.
 The result was not much better.
 I then went on to try a couple more things.
 I was able to reduce the amount of water to coffee ratio per shot.
 Didn’t help much either.
-So lastly, I though I would try the pre-ground option.
-I used my commercial grade espresso grinder, and again, no love.
+So lastly, I thought I would try the pre-ground option.
+I used my commercial-grade espresso grinder, and again, no love.

 There is something they call the “Saeco Adapting System”, which they claim adjusts over time to “Optimize Extraction”.
 Well, I did over a dozen shots, and nothing seemed to change for the better.
 So the Adapting System seems like more of a gimmick than anything.

 In a word, the espresso was underwhelming.
 Not undrinkable, but certainly not inspiring.
 I can only surmise that it has something to do with the strength of the pump used, and perhaps the automatic tamper.
 We know these are some of the keys to really good espresso.
 I also took a look at the size of the discarded pucks, and they did seem a little too small, and a little too loosely tamped, reinforcing my theory.

 The steps are mostly the same as straight espresso, but you add a little tank with milk on the side.

 Before the milk starts to get steamed, again, you get some water in the bottom of the cup.
 Why!?!?!
 Stop doing this, I thought.
 But sadly, they are obsessed with self-cleaning/purging, to the demise of taste in the cup.

 The steamed milk and foam were decent, though probably in line with what you can accomplish with a hand frother.
 Cleanup of the milk container was easy.